Happ, Cards bullpen combine on 1-hitter, top Pirates 4-1

 RHP Adam Wainwright (10-6, 3.48) starts for the Cardinals on Wednesday night against RHP Wil Crowe (3-6, 5.47).

 Wainwright has won seven straight decisions against the Pirates since losing to them on opening day in 2016.
-Crowe had given up a run in either the first or second inning in 13 of his 16 starts this season.
+Crowe has given up a run in either the first or second inning in 13 of his 16 starts this season.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports